 Hello Leveraged Mamas!
 Today we're talking about credit card debt, the trap that lenders create for us and how they keep us hooked.
 It's not going to be an easy conversation 🙁

 Becoming a Leveraged Mama is about using the time and income you have in the best possible way – so that you can achieve a beautiful balance with time, money, kids and happiness.

 We're working together towards achieving this zen without major sacrifice and suffering.

-The occasional awkwardness where I raise topics that make you downright uncomfortable and want to turn away.
+But this isn't going to be without the occasional difficult conversation, or the occasional awkwardness where I raise topics that make you downright uncomfortable and want to turn away.

 Depending on your circumstances and the choices you’ve made so far to manage your money, today could be one of those times.

 I’m going to make every effort to tread gently, but there's still every chance that this topic may trigger you – and when I say trigger, I mean this: if what I raise today proposes a BIG change to the way you manage your money, what’s actually going to happen is that your amygdala – a part of your brain designed to alert you to danger – is going to fire up and get you ready to do one of two things:

 Practically speaking – it means you may feel anger, or want to hammer away at the keyboard to tell me exactly why you think I’m totally wrong and out of line (fight).